protocol/launchpad/docs/pre-requisites/web3-ipfs.md

 ---
-description: What is Web3, and How IPFS and PL are Contributing
+description: What is Web3, and How Protocol Labs is Contributing
 ---

 ## Web3 & IPFS